These mini carrot bundt cakes are so EASY to make! Made with a doctored-up cake mix and frosted with homemade cream cheese frosting.

 - Preheat oven to 350 degrees.

-- Mix cake mix with pudding mix, water, eggs and oil.
+- Mix cake mix with pudding mix, water, eggs, and oil in a large bowl.
 Add sour cream.
-Mix well.
+Mix well, scraping the sides of the bowl with a rubber spatula.

 - Spray a mini bundt cake pan with non stick cooking spray.

-- Scoop batter into each cake cavity (3 medium cookie scoops in each).
+- Scoop/spoon carrot cake batter into each cake cavity (3 medium cookie scoops in each).

 - Bake for 20-25 minutes, or until toothpick inserted comes out clean.

 - Allow cakes to sit in pan for 5 minutes.
-Turn pan over to remove cakes and let cool completely.
+Turn pan over to remove cakes and let cool completely on a cooling rack.

 - Mix frosting ingredients together using an electric mixer.